Skip to main content

 Is Outlook’s Default Encryption Enough for Sensitive Data?

-Outlook’s built-in encryption (TLS) is not robust enough to safeguard highly confidential information.
+Outlook’s built-in encryption (TLS) is not advanced enough to safeguard highly confidential information.

 You should add more advanced encryption or use a secure email solution for better protection.